-The bill amends Washington state law concerning special and personalized license plates, instituting a moratorium on the issuance of new special plates until January 1, 2029, with exceptions for those created under this act.
-It mandates the Department of Licensing to review applications from sponsoring organizations and to prominently display the moratorium on its website.
-A special license work group is established to conduct a comprehensive review of the current provisions, enhancing oversight and accountability, and is required to report updates and recommendations to the joint transportation committee, culminating in a final report by January 1, 2028.
-The bill also introduces several new special license plates, including "Donate Life," "Firefighter Memorial," and "Keep Washington Evergreen," while modifying existing fees and descriptions to align with state goals.
+The bill amends Washington state law concerning special and personalized license plates, instituting a moratorium on the issuance of new special license plates until January 1, 2029.
+During this period, the Department of Licensing will review applications from sponsoring organizations and prominently display the moratorium on its website.
+A special license work group is established to conduct a comprehensive review of current provisions, aiming to enhance oversight, increase application requirements, and improve transparency regarding financial information.
+The bill also introduces several new special license plates, including "Donate Life," "Firefighter Memorial," and "Working Forests," while outlining associated fees and mandating the joint transportation committee to evaluate the implementation of improvements to the special license plate process.

 Statutes affected: Substitute Bill: 46.18.060, 44.04.300, 77.32.560, 46.17.210